- US Online Poker

 Back in June, Michigan Rep. Brandt Iden, author of H 4926, managed to get the bill passed in the House by a margin of 68-40 despite opposition from the state’s gaming tribes, who he promised that their concerns would continue to be addressed in the Senate.

 The amended bill from the Senate fulfilled that promise, as it eliminated Sec.
 16, which Iden had called the one point of contention preventing the Indian tribes from supporting the bill.
-This section essentially stated that if, for whatever reason, federal law changes to prohibit tribes from offering online gambling that occurs outside their Indian reservation, the commercial casinos in the state would be allowed to continue to operate their internet gaming operations.
+This section essentially stated that if, for whatever reason, federal law changes to prohibit tribes from offering online gambling that occurs outside their Indian reservation, the commercial casinos in the state would be allowed to continue to operate MI online casinos.

 The section was originally put in the bill at the request of the three commercial casinos located in Detroit, who didn’t want to invest money into the startup costs of offering online gaming only to be told they have to stop because of a decision that doesn’t involve them.